ibm-cloud-docs/FileStorage/dr-accessible-primary.md

    {:note}
 4. Click **View All ({{site.data.keyword.filestorage_short}})**.
 5. Click your active volume (formerly your target volume).
 This volume now has an **Active** status.
 6. Mount and attach your storage volume to the host.
-Click [here](/docs/infrastructure/FileStorage?topic=FileStorage-orderingConsole) for instructions.
+For more information, see [connecting your new storage](/docs/infrastructure/FileStorage?topic=FileStorage-getting-started#mountingstorage).

 ## Starting a failback from a volume to its replica